moorthikanthasamy/issuedash/README.md

-This application is used to track the issues
+This application is used to track the issues. updated line